Holmusk/postgresql-simple-named/README.md

    ]
 ```

-This feature can be extremely helpful when the query using some parameters more than once:
+This feature can be extremely helpful when the query uses some parameters more than once:

 ```haskell
 query dbConnection [sql|